 Record the results of each strategy to see if they were successful and use these results to decide if each tactic should become company policy.

 Collaboration between credit and sales departments could lead to actions that unlock growth opportunities.
 Don’t let all that knowledge go to waste.

-Payment terms have a big role to play in shortening cash conversion cycle and improving customer relationship.
+Payment terms have a big role to play in shortening the cash conversion cycle and improving customer relationships.
 Before companies can begin to harmonize their payment terms, they need to understand the three important components of terms and how they impact the actual customer payment period (Fig. 3).

 – Payment terms: The payment term is what is typically defined within the contract, captured in the customer master data within the ERP system and then used as the basis of the calculation of the invoice due date.
 The payment term could be as simple as 30-days net, i.e., the due date is calculated as 30 days from the invoice date; however, there are many options related to payment terms that can affect and lengthen the actual customer payment period such as EOM terms, early payment terms, installments and so on.

 – Payment cycle: The customer’s payment cycle will be affected when a payment is processed and received.
 If, for example, a customer only executes one payment run a week and only includes invoices due at that point, a proportion of invoices will always be paid late (or potentially early).

 – Payment method: Some forms of payment result in “cash in the bank” more quickly than others; e.g., payments via direct debit are typically received the same day, while payments received by check take several days to clear.

 While a combination of these factors affects the actual customer payment period, businesses have limited influence on the payment method and even less on the customer payment cycle.